openforis/sepal-doc/docs/source/cookbook/optical_mosaic.rst

     The AOI and the preview will take longer to show up when buffering is enabled.

 Once all the parameters are selected, the AOI will be previewed in the small map at the bottom of the frame.
 To validate it, click on the :icon:`fa fa-check` :guilabel:`Apply` button.
-Once validated, the map will zoom in on the AOI, which will be outlined in grey.
+Once validated, the map will zoom in on the AOI, which will be outlined in gray.

 .. thumbnail:: ../_images/cookbook/time_series/aoi_table.png
     :title: Select AOI based on EE table.